Divan009/Microsoft-Azure-ML-Scholarship/README.md

 #### Multi-Class Algorithm HyperParamters

-**Multi Class Logitistic Regression** - It is used to predict the probability of an outcome
+**1. Multi Class Logitistic Regression** - It is used to predict the probability of an outcome

 - **Optimization tolerace** - It controls when to stop iteration.
 If the improvement between the iteration is less than the specified threshold the algorithm stops and returns a current model.
 - **Regularization weight** - It is a method used to prevent overfitting by penalizing the model with extreme coefficient values.
 The regularization weight controls how much to penalize the models at each iteration.

-**Multi Class Neural Network** - It has a input layer, a hidden layer and the output layer.
+**2. Multi Class Neural Network** - It has a input layer, a hidden layer and the output layer.
 The relation between the input and the output is learned from training the neural network on the input data.

 - **number of hidden nodes** - This lets you customize the number of hidden nodes and the neural network.
 - **Learning rate** - This controls the size of the step taken at each iteration before the correction.
 - **number of learning iteration** - Maximum number of times the algorithm should process the training cases.

-**Multi Class Decision Forest** - This is an ensemble of decision trees.
+**3. Multi Class Decision Forest** - This is an ensemble of decision trees.
 It works by building multiple Decision trees and then voting on the most popular output class.

 - **resampling method** - this controls the method used to create the individual trees.
 - **number of decision trees** - this specifies the maximum number of decision trees than can be created in the ensemble